 What Deterrents Corporate Organisations Need to Apply

 2. PoSH Training Sessions for ICC Members: The POSH Act read with applicable rules clearly specify that the employer must ensure and make provisions for conducting orientation programs and seminars for the members of the ICC.
-Organising capacity building and skill-building programs for the members of the ICC will ensure that there is a well-trained and skilled committee of members in place who are well informed about the subject matter.
-A well-trained and skilled internal complaints committee shall be able to adjudicate the complaints more efficiently and shall be able to decide on the complaints effectively after considering and analysing the situation and the facts along with pieces of evidence placed before them.
+Organizing capacity-building and skill-building programs for the members of the ICC will ensure that there is a well-trained and skilled committee of members in place who are well informed about the subject matter.
+A well-trained and skilled internal complaints committee shall be able to adjudicate the complaints more efficiently and shall be able to decide on the complaints effectively after considering and analyzing the situation and the facts along with pieces of evidence placed before them.
 There is no doubt that dealing with workplace sexual harassment complaints is often complex, that is the reason, the POSH Act, itself acknowledges the importance of having a committee in place which possesses critical skills/capacity to effectively carry out their roles.

-3. Use Informal Communication Methods to Resolve Conflicts: Many a time there is a misunderstanding between the parties, and intent of the accused gets misconstrued differently to the complainant.
+3. Use Informal Communication Methods to Resolve Conflicts: Many a time there is a misunderstanding between the parties, and the intent of the accused gets misconstrued differently to the complainant.
 To prevent such situations, the POSH Act mandatorily requires the ICC to explore the possibility of conciliation between the parties before initiating an inquiry and at the request of the aggrieved woman take steps to settle the matter between her and the respondent through conciliation, provided the basis for such proceedings are not a monetary settlement.

-4. Ensure That the Deterrents Send the Right Massage: Setting a deterrent for false complaints does not imply that the organisation is unwilling to take any issue of sexual harassment.
+4. Ensure That the Deterrents Send the Right Massage: Setting a deterrent for false complaints does not imply that the organization is unwilling to take any issue of sexual harassment.
 Any employee facing sexual harassment should not feel apprehensive of filing complaints because of the deterrent as it will nullify the basic essence of the PoSH Act.

 Employees must be encouraged to bring into notice anything undesirable or uncomfortable for them.
 Employers should have access to all the effective measures that can be taken against sexual harassment and workplace bullying.

-Workplace bullying does violate the right of an employee to work with dignity that has been given by Article 21 of the constitution of India.
-Furthermore, article 42 and 43 direct the states to provide healthy and humane working conditions for an employee to work in.
+Workplace bullying does violate the right of an employee to work with the dignity that has been given by Article 21 of the constitution of India.
+Furthermore, articles 42 and 43 direct the states to provide healthy and humane working conditions for an employee to work in.
 This is also part of the PosH Act that seeks to ensure a safe working environment for women in India.
-Any employee must understand that in our country workplace sexual harassment is a legal offence but there are no such laws yet for workplace bullying.
-Thus, an individual must understand sexual harassment laws to understand what kind of bullying acts comes under the framework of the PoSH act.
+Any employee must understand that in our country workplace sexual harassment is a legal offense but there are no such laws yet for workplace bullying.
+Thus, an individual must understand sexual harassment law to understand what kind of bullying acts comes under the framework of the PoSH act.
 This is where taking legal help becomes necessary and PoSH training plays a big role in it.
-Taking help of a legal firm, in these cases, would be the ideal way as they understand the various norms of the acts.
+Taking the help of a legal firm, in these cases, would be the ideal way as they understand the various forms of the acts.
 The professional could make all employees aware of the differences between bullying and sexual harassment.
 This will help in reducing cases of workplace bullying and sexual harassment and ensure a safe and happy working environment for the employees.